Lattice Approximation for Stochastic Reaction Diffusion Equations with One-Sided Lipschitz Condition: Error Estimation, Proof of Theorem

 \section{Error Estimation, Proof of Theorem \ref{MainTheorem}}

-This section is devoted to the proof of Theorem \ref{MainTheorem} and the estimation of the error in $\mathcal{L}^p\big(\Omega,\algF, \PP; C([0,T],\mathcal{H})\big)$.
-We proceed in several steps, first some path-wise estimates and then using the Burkholder-Davis-Gundy inequality together with the a priori information on the approximating solution $\tilde{X}^n$ in Proposition \ref{propAPriori} to prove that $\tilde{X}^n$ converges strongly to the exact solution $X$.
+This section is devoted to the proof of Theorem \ref{MainTheorem} and the estimation of the error in $\mathcal{L}^p (\Omega,\algF, \PP; C([0,T],\mathcal{H}))$.
+We proceed in several steps, first some pathwise estimates and then using the Burkholder-Davis-Gundy inequality together with the a priori information on the approximating solution $\tilde{X}^n$ in Propositions \ref{propAPriori} and \ref{prop:wn} to prove that $\tilde{X}^n$ converges strongly to the exact solution $X$.

 \textbf{Step 1:} It\^o's formula applied to the square of the $\mathcal{H}$-norm (which is available for the variational solution) implies